raghurocky123/Klaudius-project/README.md

 # Testing Scenarios

-1. Login Flow

-   Use demo credentials to test successful login
-   Try invalid credentials to test error handling
-   Test email format validation

-2. Signup Flow
+1. Signup Flow

    Create a new account with valid information
    Test validation for missing fields
    Test password length requirements
    Try signing up with existing email

-3. Persistence
+2. Persistence
    Log in and close/reopen the app
    Verify user remains logged in
    Test logout functionality